ilichkaya/laravel-restify/docs-v2/content/en/search/sorting.md

 <alert type="info">

-To get all filters, you can use `/api/restify/posts/filters?only=sortables,matches,searchables`.
+To get all the filters, you can use `/api/restify/posts/filters?only=sortables,matches,searchables`.

 </alert>